push-protocol/push-website/blog/2024-05-10-how-push-protocol-helps-build-thriving-nft-and-defi-communities-using-push-group-chat/index.md

 **Ready to build a thriving community around your project?**

 **Explore Push Protocol Group Chat today and unlock the power of secure, token-gated communication!**

+To know more about how Push Protocol can your elevate your project's UX by delivering seamless notifications to your userbase, [read here](https://push.org/blog/revolutionising-communication-for-defi-and-nft-with-push/?utm_source=google&utm_medium=blog&utm_campaign=amplify_upgrade)👈.